Take those cute Dollar Spot metal mailboxes to the next level with some Cricut vinyl and cardstock!

 When I found these little metal mailboxes at Target, I knew my kids would love picking out a design for them.
 My little girl ended up deciding on a unicorn, and my little boy wanted a Volkswagen bus mailbox.
 These were super fast to make and easy to personalize with my Cricut.

 Here is a general idea of the materials you will need to make your own depending on how you want to personalize your mailbox.
 I also used vinyl to cut out their names for the side.

 Materials for Personalized Mailboxes:

 (Click on any of the words below to purchase)

 - Target Dollar Spot Metal Mailboxes (There are also similar ones at Walmart)

 - Cricut Explore Air 2

-I was little more stumped on what to do for the unicorn.
-I used some glittery card stock that I rolled into a cone for the horn.
-I quickly designed the eye lashes in Design Space using some basic shapes and the slice feature.
-I also made the ears with some cute little heart cut outs.
+For the unicorn, I used some glittery card stock that I rolled into a cone for the horn.
+I quickly designed the eye lashes in Design Space using some basic shapes and the Slice tool.
+I also made the ears with triangles and some cute little heart cut outs.
 I cut out black and pink cardstock on my Cricut machine.
 Then I cut up some tissue paper tassels and glued them along the top of the mailbox with hot glue to make a unicorn mane.